migzonbass/speedtestreader/README.md

 Welcome to the Speedtest Reader of Ookla speedtests!

 What does it do?
-The speedtest reader reads the speedtest data from screenshots/images of the Ookla Speedtest app.
+The speedtest reader reads the speedtest data (specifically, the download and upload speeds) from screenshots/images of the Ookla Speedtest app.

 Installation:
 1. Anaconda must be installed in your system (works best in Linux)